INTEGRATING HYPNOSIS, CBT & MINDFULNESS

 Hypnotherapy Training: The Evidence-Based Approach

-This modern, integrative approach to hypnotherapy, CBT and mindfulness (Hypno-CBT®) puts you in a strong position to start, build or add to your therapy practice.
+This modern, integrative approach to hypnotherapy, CBT and mindfulness (Hypno-CBT®) puts you in a strong position to start a new career, or build and add to your existing therapy practice.
 Our hypnotherapy training programme is designed for people new to therapy, those switching careers and also for experienced therapists and coaches wishing to add hypnosis and CBT to their current therapy practice.
-We are renowned for taking a rigorous and thorough approach to our teaching materials and content – and have championed an “evidence-based” approach for over 10 years.
+We are renowned for taking a rigorous and thorough approach to our teaching materials and content – and have championed an “evidence-based” approach for over 12 years.

-BPS Approved Courses: Our hypnotherapy training courses (Certificate and Diploma) are the only hypnotherapy training programmes approved by The British Psychological Society Learning Centre.
-[Note: but you don’t need a qualification in psychology to take our courses!]
+BPS Approved Courses: Our hypnotherapy training courses (Certificate and Diploma) are the only hypnotherapy training programmes approved by The British Psychological Society Learning Centre. (but you don’t need a qualification in psychology to take our courses!)

-Start with the Foundation Certificate Course (Stage 1)
+Start with: Certificate in Evidence-Based Hypnosis (Stage 1)

-Our one week Certificate in Evidence-Based Hypnotherapy gives a solid foundation in modern hypnosis and hypnotherapy (all based on experimental and clinical research).
+The one week Certificate in Evidence-Based Hypnosis course gives you a solid foundation in modern hypnosis and hypnotherapy (all based on experimental and clinical research).
 This course forms the first stage of our renowned three-week Diploma in Cognitive-Behavioural Hypnotherapy training programme.

-Next course starts: Saturday July 2nd 2016, London (places still available)
+Next course starts: Saturday September 10th 2016, London (more dates here)

-– See our Early Bird Offer or see more dates here
+– See our Early Bird Offer or our Evening Course (starts Sept 18th)

-Our three week Diploma in Cognitive Behavioural Hypnotherapy is acknowledged as one of the leading qualifications in the field.
-This is a Level 4 Award (equivalent to HNC), is recognised by all the major hypnotherapy organisations (NCH, GHR).
-The Diploma is verified by an external awarding body (NCFE) and approved by The British Psychological Society Learning Centre.
+The three week Diploma in Cognitive Behavioural Hypnotherapy is acknowledged as one of the leading qualifications in the field.
+This qualification is recognised by the major hypnotherapy organisations (NCH, GHR) and the award is verified, and issued, by a government regulated examinations body (NCFE) as equivalent to NVQ Level 4.
+The course is also approved by The British Psychological Society Learning Centre.

 The training course includes foundational training in cognitive behavioural therapy as well as how to integrate hypnosis with CBT and mindfulness using our proprietary approach: Hypno-CBT®.
-Based on the classroom training you can gain a second diploma, accredited by ISMA (The International Stress Management Association), our Diploma in Stress Management & Resilience Building.
+After completing the course you can continue with home study to gain a second qualification, the Diploma in Stress Management and Resilience Building, accredited by ISMA (The International Stress Management Association).

 Attendance and Course Dates